-Fertility treatment is considered medically necessary when the following criteria are met (see Appendix A for covered services):
+Infertility treatment is considered medically necessary when the following criteria are met (see Appendix $A^i$ for covered services):

-- The member must meet eligibility requirements for the infertility benefit per The Ohio State University Faculty and Staff Health Plans Specific Plan Details Document (SPD); and - If the member has elected a network only plan, the rendering provider participates in the statewide network; and - The member meets the above definition of infertility, as evidenced by ALL of the following - o Female partner is under the age of 43; and - Infertility, as defined by one or more of the following: - Idiopathic infertility, as defined by one or more of the following: - Failure to conceive after frequent, unprotected heterosexual intercourse for 1 year or more for female under the age of 35; or - Failure to conceive after frequent, unprotected heterosexual intercourse for 6 months or more for female over the age of 35; or - Failure to conceive after at least 12 cycles of donor insemination for female under the age of 35; or - Failure to conceive after at least 6 cycles of donor insemination for female over the age of 35; or - Female with infertility due to cancer treatment (e.g., bilateral oophorectomy, chemotherapy) and no evidence of tumor recurrence; or - Female with impending infertility due to planned cancer treatment for cure (e.g., chemotherapy or oophorectomy); or - Female with absent or non-patent fallopian tubes not caused by an elective sterilization procedure (e.g., from prior ectopic pregnancy or pelvic inflammatory disease); or - Female with polycystic ovary syndrome (PCOS) and ALL of the following: - Failure to conceive, as defined by one or more of the following: - Failure to conceive after frequent, unprotected heterosexual intercourse for 1 year or more for female under the age of 35; or
+- The covered person must meet eligibility requirements for the infertility benefit per The Ohio State University Faculty and Staff Health Plans Specific Plan Details Document (SPD); and - If the covered person has elected a network only plan, the rendering provider participates in the statewide network; and - The covered person meets the definition of infertility, as evidenced by ALL of the following: - o The biological female is not in natural menopause, as evidenced by: - Under the age of 40 (biological females under the age of 40 are either premenopausal or experiencing premature ovarian failure.)

+- Age 40 and older: - An unmedicated day 3 FSH <19 mIU/mL; and/or - An AMH > 1 ng/mL - o Infertility, as defined by one or more of the following: - Idiopathic infertility, as defined by one or more of the following: - Failure to conceive after frequent, unprotected heterosexual intercourse for 1 year or more when the biological female is under the age of 35; or - Failure to conceive after frequent, unprotected heterosexual intercourse for 6 months or more when the biological female is over the age of 35; or - Failure to conceive after at least 12 cycles of donor insemination when the biological female is under the age of 35; or - Failure to conceive after at least 6 cycles of donor insemination when the biological female is over the age of 35; or - A biological female with infertility due to cancer treatment (e.g., bilateral oophorectomy, chemotherapy) and no evidence of tumor recurrence, as indicated by 1 or more of the following: - Two years or more after completion of cancer treatment for gynecologic tumors; or - Two years or more after completion of hematopoietic stem cell transplant; or - After completion of adjuvant tamoxifen, if appropriate, for breast cancer. - Covered person with impending infertility due to planned cancer treatment for cure (e.g., chemotherapy or oophorectomy) or medically necessary gender confirmation procedures [Authorization is for services related to embryo, oocyte or sperm retrieval and cryopreservation only]; or - Biological female with absent or non-patent fallopian tubes not caused by an elective sterilization procedure (e.g., from prior ectopic pregnancy or pelvic inflammatory disease); or